 We know for certain due to studies from archaeologists that the first time olives got mashed into olive oil occurred between 6,000 and 4,500 BC.
 This happened somewhere near Haifa, an Israelian city.
 By 2,500 BC, it’s possible that those in Crete had begun growing their own olives.
 Certainly by 1,500 BC, there was proof of olive trees during the Late Minoan period.
 As Crete entered its post-palatial period, olive trees popped up more plentifully, boosting the economy of the area.

 Olive oil had many purposes during these times.
-Some used it for skincare and making soap, others to fuel their oil lamps, and more still for medicines and rituals, often religious ones.
+Some used it for skincare and making soap, others to fuel their oil lamps (while this is not necessarily a Minoan lamp, this replica lamp made in Bethlehem by the Jerusalem Gift Shop gives you an idea of what an oil lamp was), and more still for medicines and rituals, often religious ones.
 In fact, the Minoans favored olive oil for that last purpose specifically.
 Those who could grow or buy olive oil had a reputation of wealth in Minoan society.

 What Does Olive Oil Represent in the Bible?

 Okay, so we’ve talked about the history of olive oil in BC times.
 What about in the Bible?
 How significant were olives?
 Incredibly.
 They represent many different Christianity symbols which we’ll delve into now.

 Olive Branches and Trees Are Synonymous with Peace